-- Hydroxycarbamide increases the production of foetal (baby) haemoglobin in your child's blood.
-This can reduce the sickling episodes that your child may experience, by stopping the sickle haemoglobin from sticking together.
+- Hydroxycarbamide increases the production of foetal (baby) haemoglobin in your blood.
+This can reduce the sickling episodes that you experience, by stopping the sickle haemoglobin from sticking together.
 This can take some weeks/months to take effect. - It reduces the white blood cell count (neutrophil), which is often raised in people who have severe sickle cell disease.
-This may be important because the white cells produce chemicals, which can cause inflammation (swelling) and might speed up sickling.
-Having fewer of them makes this less likely. - By taking this medication it is hoped that your child will have fewer, less severe, and less painful episodes. - This will mean that your child will feel better and might experience less visits to the hospital, for long periods of time.
-Your child will be able to spend more time at school or with friends, doing the things that they enjoy.
+This is important because the white cells produce chemicals, which can cause inflammation (swelling) and might speed up sickling.
+Having fewer of them makes this less likely. - By taking this medication you should have fewer, less severe, and less painful episodes. - This will mean that you will feel better and might experience less visits to the hospital, for long periods of time.
+You will be able to spend more time doing the things that you enjoy.

-How does your child take it?
+How do you take it?

-• Hydroxycarbamide comes in a liquid (for children) or a capsule and is taken by mouth.
+• Hydroxycarbamide comes in a liquid or a capsule and is taken by mouth.
 Treatment begins on a low dose, daily, usually at: